Complementary consistency semi-supervised learning for 3D left atrial image segmentation: Related work

 \subsection{Semi-supervised segmentation}

-Semi-supervised segmentation has undergone extensive development intending to extract as much useful information as possible from unlabeled data due to the high cost and difficult-to-obtain properties of labeled data in segmentation tasks.
-For generative adversarial learning, \citet{Zhai_ASS-GAN2022} defines two asymmetric generators and a discriminator.
-The discriminator filters the masks produced by the generators to provide supervised information that enables the network to learn from unlabeled data.
-To help the student model learn more information, \citet{Xiao_Efficient2022} added a teacher model that combines CNN and Transformer structures to the mean teacher model. \citet{Zhang_Discriminative2022} suggested a double error correction method to improve the quality of pseudo tags and improve segmentation performance.
-In this paper, we build two complementary auxiliary models to aid the main model in exploring the ambiguous areas of unlabeled data, while the complementary consistency between the main model and the auxiliary model effectively learns from unlabeled data.
+Due to the high cost and difficulty in obtaining labeled data in segmentation tasks, semi-supervised segmentation has been vigorously developed to learn useful information from unlabeled data as much as possible. \citet{Zhai_ASS-GAN2022} defined two asymmetric generators and a discriminator for adversarial learning, in which the discriminator filters the mask generated by the generators to provide supervised information for the network to learn from unlabeled data. \citet{Xiao_Efficient2022} added a teacher model that combines CNN and Transformer structures on the basis of the mean teacher model, aiming to guide the student model to learn more information. \citet{Zhang_Discriminative2022} proposed a dual correction method to improve the quality of pseudo labels and obtain better segmentation performance.
+This paper constructs a complementary auxiliary model to help the main model explore the ambiguous area of unlabeled data, and the complementary consistency between the main model and the auxiliary model effectively learns from unlabeled data.